Getting Around Canada

 Travelling longer distances by air is a good option to save time or to enable you to combine the East and West in one trip.
 Air Canada offer an extensive domestic network and by booking in conjunction with your international tickets you can secure the best available airfares.
 Air Canada work in partnership with Continental, United and Lufthansa to provide a wide selection of routes to and across North America.

 We can offer vehicle rental across Canada, enabling you to explore hidden corners at your own pace.
 Driving is on the right-hand side but with plenty of wide open roads this is the ideal option for independent travellers, allowing you to stop when and where you like to admire the views, spot the wildlife or catch up with the locals.
-We offer a number of self-drive packages to take in Canada’s most popular attractions; alternatively we would be happy to assist you in creating your own bespoke itinerary.
+We offer a number of self drive itineraries to take in Canada’s most popular attractions; alternatively we would be happy to assist you in creating your own bespoke itinerary.

 The most famous of Canada’s railways is undoubtedly the Rocky Mountaineer, travelling between Vancouver and the Rockies via 3 different scenic routes.
 The SilverLeaf Service provides a comfortable space on the 2 day journey, but for a real treat it’s well worth an upgrade to GoldLeaf Service to take advantage of the train’s domed viewing carriage for unobscured mountain views.